Unterschiede

 ++++Lösung mit Gutenberg| ++++Lösung mit Gutenberg|

--# Trick: urlopen() returns a file-like object, which iterates over lines of text +from urllib.request import urlopen
+-# Trick: urlopen() returns a file-like object, which iterates over lines of text +

 -# itertools.chain.from_iterable() will create an iterator that takes those lines +